dbtreasure/eframe-paint/README.md

 ### Features

-This paint application provides basic drawing functionality:
+This paint application provides advanced drawing functionality:

 - 🖌 Brush Tool - Free-form drawing with adjustable thickness
 - ⌫ Eraser Tool - Remove parts of your drawing
 - ◻ Selection Tool - Select areas of your drawing
 - 🎨 Color Picker - Choose any color for your brush
-- 📑 Layer Support - Create and manage multiple layers
+- 📑 Advanced Layer Support:
+  - Create and manage multiple layers
+  - Transform layers with rotation, scaling, and translation
+  - Reorder layers via drag and drop
+  - Toggle layer visibility
+  - Support for image layers
-- ↩ Undo/Redo - Track your drawing history
+- ↩ Comprehensive Undo/Redo - Track your drawing and transformation history

 ### Testing the Features